Marine Zoning and Regulatory Review: Frequently Asked Questions

 The Anticipated Timeline:

-Fall through Winter 2014: NOAA and USFWS will respond to public comments and publish a Final Environmental Impact Statement which will accompany any final regulations with a Record of Decision.
+Summer through Fall 2015: NOAA and USFWS will respond to public comments and publish a Final Environmental Impact Statement which will accompany any final regulations with a Record of Decision.

-The earliest new marine zones and regulations would take effect would be summer 2015.
+The earliest new marine zones and regulations would take effect would be 2017.

 A summary of the review process and a timeline are available online.